Assaults In Denver And Colorado

 In order to convict you of assault, the district attorney must prove several important elements.
 These include whether you caused bodily injury to another person intentionally or knowingly.
-“Bodily injury” is a vague term that is often defined as simply, “pain.”
+“Bodily injury” is a vague term that is often defined as simply pain.
 You need to work with an experienced criminal lawyer who has worked on many assault cases and can strategize to dismiss your case before it even goes to trial.

 Assault Charges In Castle Rock Or Centennial?
 What You Should Do?

 If you have been charged with assault in Castle Rock or Centennial, do not speak with the police about your case.
 You are not required by law to give them a statement and you can’t talk them out of charging you.
-Police will pretend to be your friend – they are not.
+Police will pretend to be your friend – they aren’t.
 And, they will twist your words and misquote you.
 You will likely be arrested after hurting yourself.
 Use your constitutional right to remain silent.

 Assault Plus Other Related Charges In Larimer And Weld County

-Assault is often charged with other crimes such as Harassment, domestic violence, burglary and menacing.
+Assault is often charged with other crimes such as harassment, domestic violence, burglary or menacing.
 Don’t be discouraged by this overwhelming list of offenses.
 Even though the government knows they can’t prove a particular charge beyond a reasonable doubt, they include the offense in a long list of serious crimes to scare you into accepting a plea deal.
 We can spot these “add-on” offenses, and pinpoint relevant defenses.